Col du Vars 2109m

 The Col du Vars is a climb in the Southern French Alps, part of the route that connects Briancon in France with Cueno in Italy.
 This climb is a gentle giant among the French alpine passes.
 It rides through a wide open valley dominated by meadows, villages and ski resorts.
 While there are trees, the road does not go through forests and provides great views all round.

-With only 9 hairpin bends, this pass road travels a distance.
-All of the haipins are straight out of Gulliestre where the road climbs high above the town and into the Vars valley.
-From there, it continues straight through a delightful valley.
-The charm of the valley and its little villages is the draw to this ride.
+With only nine hairpin bends, this pass covers a considerable distance.
+All of the hairpins are located just above Guillestre, where the road climbs steeply out of the town and into the Vars Valley.
+From there, it continues more gently through a delightful landscape.
+The charm of this ride lies in the valley itself and its small, characterful villages.

-The Col du Vars from Guillestre is 19km long and climbs 1115m in altitude.
-This is no slouch but also not the most demanding climb you ever ride.
-The first 8km are the hardest and then the road meanders up and down through villages and a ski station before it pushes to the top.
-Never on the limit, this is the perfect warm up climb for a longer ride the Cime de la Bonette to the south.
-Given the lower altitude of the valley and the surrounding mountains, the valley can get quite hot in the summer.
-But as with all montain roads, the weather can change rapidly.
+The climb from Guillestre is 19 km long, gaining 1,115 m of elevation.
+While it is by no means easy, it is not among the most demanding Alpine ascents.
+The first 8 km are the most challenging; thereafter, the road undulates through villages and a ski station before the final push to the summit.
+Rarely pushing you to the limit, it makes an ideal warm-up climb for a longer ride, such as the Cime de la Bonette to the south.
+Given the relatively low altitude of the valley and surrounding peaks, temperatures can be high in summer, although—as with all mountain roads—the weather can change quickly.

 Into the valley

-The first 8km from Gulliestre are through wonderful long sweeping switchbacks and the road rises to 1615m.
-This section climbs around 600m and has the steepest gradients of the entire climb, temorarily reaching 14%.
-As you climb higher, there nice views of the Gulliestre where four different valleys originate and form a wide open space below.
-The road ahead also allows glimpses of the valley to come.
-Lovely stuff.
-Enjoy these switchbacks as there are no further to come down the valley.
+The first 8 km from Guillestre feature a series of long, sweeping switchbacks, with the road climbing to around 1,615 m.
+This section gains approximately 600 m in elevation and includes the steepest gradients of the climb, briefly reaching up to 14%.
+As you ascend, there are fine views back over Guillestre, where four valleys converge to form a broad, open landscape below.
+The road ahead also offers glimpses of the valley to come—lovely scenery throughout.
+Enjoy these switchbacks, as there are no more further up the valley.

 Up and down